ygaller/spark-with-request-logger/readme.md

-# Embedded Jetty with request logger
+# Spark with mbedded Jetty with request logger

 Create a Spark instance with an embedded Jetty server configuration with a log4j request logger